Get insider access

 Differences Between Sizes And Variants

-Model Size Panel Type Resolution Refresh Rate
+Model Size Panel Type Resolution USB-A Stand Adjustments

 Compared To Other Monitors

-The Dell S2721QS is a great budget-friendly monitor that's suitable for work, media consumption, and gaming.
-However, it has a mediocre contrast ratio and doesn't get bright enough for HDR.
-For more options, check out our recommendations for the best 4k monitors, the best office monitors, and the best budget monitors.
+For more options, check out our recommendations for the best 4k monitors, the best office monitors, and the best budget and cheap monitors.

 Dell S2722QC

 The Dell S2722QC is an updated version of the Dell S2721QS with many of the same features, but there are a few differences.
 They're built the same and have similar picture quality with an IPS panel with wide viewing angles and a 4k resolution.
 However, the main differences are with the inputs: while the S2722QC has a USB-C input and two USB 3.0 inputs, the S2721QS has a DisplayPort input, which the S2722QC doesn't have.
-The S2722QC has a slightly quicker response time, but other than that, both monitors are similar.

 Dell UltraSharp U2720Q